MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-initial-sync.md

 If any rows in the vendor table have values in the **PrimaryContactPersonId** and **InvoiceVendorAccountNumber** columns, follow these steps to complete the initial synchronization.

-1. In the Finance and Operations app, delete the **PrimaryContactPersonId** and **InvoiceVendorAccountNumber** columns from the mapping, and then save the mapping.
+1. In the finance and operations app, delete the **PrimaryContactPersonId** and **InvoiceVendorAccountNumber** columns from the mapping, and then save the mapping.

     1. On the dual-write mapping page for **Vendors V2 (msdyn\_vendors)**, on the **Table mappings** tab, in the left filter, select **Finance and Operations apps.Vendors V2**.
 In the right filter, select **Sales.Vendor**.
     2. Search for **primarycontactperson** to find the **PrimaryContactPersonId** source column.